-Prerequisites: MLT 121, 122 5 hours weekly (3-2)
+Prerequisites: MLT 121, 122

-A study of the blood groups of mankind and their significance in bloodbanking and transfusion services. included are the inheritance and properties of blood group antigens and their corresponding antibodies, methods of detection and identification, hemolytic disease processes, and the collection and processing of blood and blood components to ensure safe transfusion.
+A study of the blood groups of mankind and their significance in blood banking and transfusion services.
+Included are the inheritance and properties of blood group antigens and their corresponding antibodies, methods of detection and identification, hemolytic disease processes, and the collection and processing of blood and blood components to ensure safe transfusion.
 Blood group immunology, record keeping, and quality control are stressed.